zrazaee/pois/README.md

 devtools::install_github("aaamini/pois")
 </pre>

 Check out [Basic Application](https://aaamini.github.io/pois/articles/basic-app.html) for how to use some of the functionality.
+To compare with other models, see [pois_comparisons](https://github.com/aaamini/pois_comparisons) repository.

 If you use this code please cite the following paper: